tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 ACKs MUST NOT be sent for records of any content type other than handshake or for records which cannot be deprotected.

-Note that in some cases it may be necessary to send an ACK which does not contain any record numbers.
-For instance, a client might receive an EncryptedExtensions message prior to receiving a ServerHello.
-Because it cannot decrypt the EncryptedExtensions, it cannot safely acknowledge it (as it might be damaged).
-If the client does not send an ACK, the server will eventually retransmit its first flight, but this might take far longer than the actual round trip time between client and server.
-Having the client send an empty ACK shortcuts this process.
+After DTLS 1.3 has been selected, it can still be useful to send an ACK which does not contain any record numbers.
+Such an ACK does not acknowledge any record; it only indicates that the sender is still live and can trigger faster retransmission.
+For example, after processing a HelloRetryRequest that selects DTLS 1.3 and sending a second ClientHello, a client might receive the protected EncryptedExtensions record from the server before receiving the ServerHello.
+Because the client cannot yet derive the handshake traffic keys, it cannot deprotect and therefore safely acknowledge that record.
+Sending an empty ACK can avoid waiting for the server's retransmission timeout.
+Empty ACKs MUST NOT be sent before DTLS 1.3 has been selected.

 ## Receiving ACKs